 I was inspired to make this piece using twine made of lime and foraged willow bast, after hearing about archaeological finds of looped fibre fragments from the late Mesolithic period (middle stone age) found in Denmark.
 That’s around 9,000 years ago, pre-agriculture, when people lived hunter-gatherer lifestyles.
-It’s a period of our history that I find fascinating and intriguing.

 Bast is plant fibre collected from the inner bark of trees.
 These fibres, which give strength to the stem, need to be separated from the woody core, and also from the outer bark.
 The process for this is called retting, and is done by micro-organisms either on land or in water.
-There’s lots more detailed, scientific info about bast here.

 Making the looped bag

 I didn’t bother to count the hours it took.
 Or the number of times I undid it to get the tension more even or to correct the shaping at the top edge.
-The methodical, rhythmical action of the twisting, plying, looping was totally absorbing.
+The methodical, rhythmical action of the twisting, plying, looping was so absorbing.